DianaBorrego/DPGraphJ/README.md

 - The initial age is *e_0*.
 - At each time unit, the possible decisions are *M*, *C* (keep, change) consisting of keeping the part at the current instant if possible or changing it for a new one.

-To solve this problem by dynamic programming using DPGraphJ we must first implement the record that models the type of the solution:
+To solve this problem by dynamic programming using DPGraphJ we must first implement the record that models the type of the solution, which is modelled as a string that contains integers concatenated by "->", where the integer in the i-th position represents the age of the equipment at the end of period i, that is, at the beginning of period i+1.

 ```java
 public record SolStringDouble(String s, Double weight) {